Marcel Barbeault: Trial and sentencing

 His trial began at the Beauvais Courthouse on 25 May 1981 in the cour d'assises of Oise.
 Barbeault was charged with the five murders, but the three other crimes charges attributed to him were dropped due to lack of evidence.
 He denied being "The Shadow Killer" despite the evidence and acted coldly during the trial.

-The general advocate wanted to give him the death penalty, but that fell through because François Mitterrand had just been elected President of the Republic and announced the death penalty's upcoming abolition.
-Despite the five hour speech of his lawyer Jean-Louis Pelletir, Marcel Barbeault was sentenced to life imprisonment on 10 June 1981.
-He tried to appeal his sentence at the Court of Cassation but it was rejected in November 1983, and he was resentenced to life imprisonment.
+The general advocate wanted to pursue the death penalty, but fell through as François Mitterrand had just been elected President of the Republic.
+Mitterrand, the first Socialist president of the Fifth Republic, had announced during the electoral campaign his opposition to the guillotine, and even pending the legislative election in June, the commutation of a sentence of death seemed a virtual certainty.
+Although Jean-Paul DeClerck and Patrick François had been sentenced to death on May 22, the election ended all plausibility of such a sentence.
+Despite the five-hour speech of his lawyer Jean-Louis Pelletir, Marcel Barbeault was found guilty, and sentenced to life imprisonment on 10 June 1981.
+(The last sentence of death, for attempted murder, was actually passed on 28 September against Jean-Michel Marx, two days before the law of abolition was passed by the Senate.)
+He tried to appeal his sentence at the Court of Cassation and the sentence was quashed on 17 March 1982, but was reimposed in November 1983 by the cour d'assises, and Barbeault was resentenced to life imprisonment.

 Marcel Barbeault remains incarcerated in the central prison of Saint-Maur in Indre, and is employed as the prison librarian.